It's hot! Here are clever Ways to Make Summer Meals Quick and Easy. Keep your house cool and budget in check with these simple ideas.

 What to Have for Dinner When It's Hot Out

-These summer dinner recipes so flavorful, yet so easy to make and most take less than 20 minutes to prepare.
+These summer dinner recipes are so flavorful yet easy to make, and most take less than 20 minutes to prepare.